Consistent clustering and lensing of SDSS-III BOSS galaxies with an extended abundance matching formalism: Introduction

-As of today, there is not a complete consensus on the level of the lensing-is-low effect, with large discrepancies between various studies \citep{Wibking:2020, Yuan:2020, Yuan:2021, Lange:2021b, Yuan:2022b, Yuan:2022} despite using similar (if not identical) galaxy samples and implementations of HOD models. \cite{Amon:2023} carried out the most statistically significant analysis so far, finding 20-30\% small-scale discrepancy that decreases with increasing scale when using a HOD model to reproduce the projected correlation function of BOSS galaxies and GGL measurements for these galaxies from the Dark Energy Survey year 3 data release \citep{Amon:2022}, the fourth Kilo-Degree Survey data release \citep{Asgari:2021}, and the Subaru Hyper Suprime-Cam survey year 1 data release \citep{Hikage:2019}.
+Currently, there is no complete consensus on the level of the lensing-is-low effect, with large discrepancies between various studies \citep{Wibking:2020, Yuan:2020, Yuan:2021, Lange:2021b, Yuan:2022b, Yuan:2022, Lange:2023} despite using similar (if not identical) galaxy samples and implementations of HOD models. \cite{Amon:2023} carried out the most statistically significant analysis so far, finding 20-30\% small-scale discrepancy that decreases with increasing scale when using a HOD model to reproduce the projected correlation function of BOSS galaxies and GGL measurements for these galaxies from the Dark Energy Survey year 3 data release \citep{Amon:2022}, the fourth Kilo-Degree Survey data release \citep{Asgari:2021}, and the Subaru Hyper Suprime-Cam survey year 1 data release \citep{Hikage:2019}.

 In \cite{Chaves:2023}, we explored the origin of the lensing-is-low problem using a sample of galaxies from the TNG300 hydrodynamic simulation (e.g., \citealt{TNGa, TNGb}) with analogous properties as the low-redshift sample of the BOSS survey \citep[LOWZ;][]{Eisenstein:2011}.
+Traditionally, the lensing-is-low problem refers to the fact that empirical models optimised to reproduce the small-scale clustering of BOSS galaxies overpredict their galaxy-galaxy lensing by about 30\%.
+In this work, we broad the scope of this definition to a similar problem for any type of galaxy sample from observations or simulations.
 Using a standard HOD model, we found a lensing-is-low problem for this sample with the same amplitude and scale dependence as the one found in observations (e.g., \citealt{Lange:2019b, Amon:2023}).
 We then investigated the origin of this problem, finding that resulted from ignoring a variety of galaxy formation effects in standard HOD models, including assembly bias, segregation of satellite galaxies relative to dark matter, and baryonic effects on the matter distribution.
 This result suggests that one of the most popular solutions to the lensing-is-low problem, which states that it is another face of the tension between the growth of structure measurements from the early and late Universe \citep{Leauthaud:2017, Lange:2019, Wibking:2020, Yuan:2022, Amon:2023}, is likely incorrect or at least incomplete.